RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.5_kafka.md

 Every message you type into the producer, will appear in the knative service logs (that you are viewing through `stern`), along with other CloudEvent metadata.

-Let's make sure the pods were properly deleted.
+Send the kill command to each terminal (ctrl-c) and let's make sure the pods were properly deleted.

 ```
 oc delete kafka-producer